Neuroscience Major, B.S.

 • Communication: Demonstrate competence in writing and in oral communication skills.
 Be able to produce a research study or other neuroscience project, explain its scientific results, and present information

-• Individual and Professional Development: Develop the ability to apply neuroscience content, skills, project management, and teamwork skills to career preparation
+• Individual and Professional Development: Develop the ability to apply neuroscience content, skills, project management, and teamwork skills to career preparation.
+Awareness of career opportunities and paths toward career goals

 Requirements